ffes/npptags/docs/how-to-use.rst

 Basic use
 ---------

-This plug-in has two different ways to use:
+This plug-in has different ways to use:

 -  ``Jump to Tag`` tries to find the tag (function, variable, etc) under the cursor.
 If you want to jump to this tag simply press the assigned